AafiyaPN/AafiyaPN/README.md

 ## Get in touch
 - LinkedIn: https://www.linkedin.com/in/aafiyapasha/
 If you’d like to collaborate or have any questions about the notebooks in this repo, feel free to reach out on LinkedIn.

----

-Would you like me to commit this README.md directly to the repository?
-If yes, tell me the branch name you prefer (default: main) and I’ll push it for you.

-— GitHub Copilot Chat Assistant